Margo-Kim/hacklytics2024_topV_/README.md

 Yet, stock price is not the only indicator that look for when engaging with the stock market.
 The intricacy of the stock market, coupled with the necessity for high financial literacy and extensive experience, often deters individuals from participating and limits small to mid-sized companies in managing complex portfolios with constrained resources.

 AlphaPulse is an innovative AI-driven framework designed to transform unstructured financial data into actionable investment insights.
-By leveraging the power of LLM, AlphaPulse offers an in-context-learning approach to stock performance analysis, providing users with sophisticated stock performance outlook backed by detailed explanations.
+By leveraging the power of LLM, AlphaPulse offers an in-context-learning approach to stock performance analysis, providing users with a sophisticated stock performance outlook backed by detailed explanations.

 ## Methodology